The Number One Sunday Times Bestseller and one of Barack Obama’s Favorite Books of 2022.

-'After the painfully affecting [A Little Life] To Paradise gives us three stories far apart in space and time but each unique in their power to summon the joy and complexity of love, the pain of loss.
-I’m not sure I’ve ever missed the world of a book as much as I miss To Paradise now I’ve left it . . .
-It’s rare that you get the opportunity to review a masterpiece, but To Paradise, definitively, is one.' – Observer
+'Three stories far apart in space and time but each unique in their power to summon the joy and complexity of love, the pain of loss . . .
+It’s rare that you get the opportunity to review a masterpiece, but To Paradise, definitively, is one.' – The Observer

 'Awe-inspiring . . .
 The characters are so well drawn and the plot so well paced, I couldn’t put it down.' – Daily Telegraph